oyoclass/python3-doc/doc/extralibs/motor.md

         Note
     </p>
     <p>
-        This package assumes you already know how to create a Mongo database and connect to it with Python3 Editor.
+        This package assumes you already know how to create a Mongo database and connect to it with Python3 IDE.
 If you don't know how to do this, follow the "Setting Up Your Database" section of the
         <a href="../pymongo/#setting-up-your-database">
             <b>PyMongo</b>
         </a>